Wednesday, July 10, 2024

 The International Journal of Education Development (Volume 107, May, 2024) includes my reflections of living and working in Qatar as Education City was in the early phases of developing its higher education partnerships.
 "Qatar Foundation's Education City: Early capacity building for an education hub" includes background on Qatar and its purposes in establishing its knowledge and innovation hub, Education City.
 Recommendations for conditions that will improve success in hub initiatives include; "cultural learning and dexterity, critical examination of educational practices, building shared capacity, and agreeing to and measuring desired outcomes."

 The International Higher Education journal of Boston University included articles about education hubs and posed questions about whether they will continue to expand or not.
 Long and Danvers (p.23) offer the opinion that the competing forces of isolationism versus neoliberalism seen throughout the world will complicate the potential of sustaining and growing more international education partnerships.
-Other campus closures, such as Harrisburg University in Pennsylvania, may be more attributable to failed financing strategies.
+While complicated, capacity building through higher education may also be used to enhance regional and international influence as suggested by Adam & Adam (International Higher Education, Number 120, Fall 2024, p.
+22-23).
+Some closures are simply the result of flawed design and implementation as in the example of Harrisburg University in Pennsylvania, where it was more attributable to failed financing strategies.
 In the latter example, the Harrisonburg Dubai campus entered a saturated market of international campus ventures.

 No comments: